hhvm/user-documentation/guides/hack/21-XHP/04-setup.md

 Make sure to also use the correct version of XHP-Lib (see below) based on whether XHP namespace support is enabled in your HHVM version.

+## Additional Configuration Flags

+These are not enabled by default in any HHVM version, but we recommend enabling them in any new Hack projects:

+- `disable_xhp_children_declarations = true` disables the old way of declaring allowed children, which has been deprecated in favor of the `Facebook\XHP\ChildValidation\Validation` trait.
+  See [Children](extending#children) for more information.
+- `check_xhp_attribute = true` enables the typechecker to check that all required attributes are provided and all attribute values are of the correct type.
+Otherwise, these would only be errors at runtime.

 ## The XHP-Lib Library